Andrei-Vasil/prune-git-branches/README.md

 # prune-git-branches
-This script will prune your local branches no longer tracked on remote.
+This script will prune your local branches no longer tracked on remote. <br>
 Run with ```-f``` flag to also remove unmerged branches.